 While IBM has made unfortunate choices about business and delivery model, the underlying concept is still very powerful.
 The sales team sells the concept, while customers get to see the execution model.
 This mismatch in expectations is the basic cause for Watson’s woes.

 What Watson is not is an all-seeing, super-AI that business can ‘hire’ and set loose on big data.
 It is not a single, finished product.
 IBM essentially anthropomorphized their AI know-how into ‘Watson’ for marketing purposes, which has been very successful in making them the most well-known player in the market but perhaps not so successful in advertising what their product actually is.
 As the cost of cognitive computing technology drops over the next ten years, Watson will become a much more realistic prospect to business – and begin delivering substantial value for IBM shareholders.

 Fixing the problem

-The most noteworthy news in the Jefferies report (especially for early adopters of cognitive systems) is its confirmation that Watson is incredibly picky with the data that can be fed into it.
-Before an enterprise can begin getting value, they must first commit to a large amount of consultation, data preparation and human hand-holding.
-The report cites the case of cancer research center MD Anderson, which began working with Watson to match cancer patients to clinical trials.
+Watson is incredibly picky with the data that can be fed into it.
+Before an enterprise can start to get value from the AI, they must first commit to a large amount of consultation, data preparation and human hand-holding.
+The Jeffries report cites the case of cancer research center MD Anderson, which began working with Watson to match cancer patients to clinical trials.
 Though initial results were positive, the project had to be put on hold after it burned through more than $62 million without reaching its goals.

 The promised transformative benefit of cognitive computing is its ability to process unstructured data, with minimal human assistance.
 If an enterprise must first risk racking up millions in costs gathering, curating and treating data, this core benefit collapses, and we can understand why it would make many balk at engaging with IBM.